riccardoserraino/riccardoserraino/README.md

 ## Hi, I'm **Riccardo Serraino**
 **Welcome on my personal github page!**

-⚙️ Passionate about engineering solutions and innovation in Robotics, Control and Automation
+⚙️ Passionate about engineering solutions and innovation in AI and Robotics.
 🏡 Born in Bologna
 📍 Based in Milan
 🎓 BSc in Automation Engineering @ Alma Mater Studiorum - University of Bologna (IT)